danielbodnar/awesome-stars/README.md

 ## deep-learning

+- [ml-tooling/best-of-jupyter](https://github.com/ml-tooling/best-of-jupyter) - 🏆 A ranked list of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools).
+Updated weekly.
+- [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
+Paddle.js can either load a pre-trained model, or transforming a model from p
 - [leptonai/leptonai](https://github.com/leptonai/leptonai) - A Pythonic framework to simplify AI service building
 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
 - [mlc-ai/web-stable-diffusion](https://github.com/mlc-ai/web-stable-diffusion) - Bringing stable diffusion models to web browsers.
 Everything runs inside the browser with no server support.